 A proposition bet in sports betting are more commonly known as a “prop bet.”
 This kind of betting is very popular overseas.
 It is now one of the fastest-growing segments of the sports betting industry in the United States.
-The growth of prop betting in Nevada sportsbooks is evolving and constantly changing as gaming control boards open up to the new kinds of opportunities.
+The growth of prop betting at online sportsbooks is evolving and constantly changing as new legal betting states open up new kinds of opportunities.

 Some prop bets may sometimes appear to be similar to futures bets.
 The difference between the two bets is that a prop bet is a wager on an individual player or specific event.
 However, the majority of prop bets at a sportsbook are on individual players and not the entire team during a game.
 Both opportunities may be available depending on the game.